So where did the L.T.S.I. come from in the early days?

 We then aligned ourselves as affiliates to another U.K. group but, after a very bad situation in 2011 of unfair practices by their senior Master, we left them and decided to stay outside of any UK group, as all those we had backed so far had harmed us over the years.

 What happened from 2011?
-We have regained a strong membership of 250+ members and our championships attract 400+ competitors every time.
-We host and attend a seminar a year and have produced countless National, European and World medalist to date.
+We have regained a strong membership and our championships attract 400+ competitors every time.
+We host and attend a seminar a year and have produced countless National, European and World medallist to date.

 What are the major steps L.T.S.I. has taken to date: